pawanlamba/mlai-blog/_posts/2020-08-28-Deep-Learning-Models-are-Reinforcement-Learning-Agents.md

 ![svg]({{site.baseurl}}/assets/images/post_id_20200828/RLDLBlock.svg)

 Now each block has a state input $s_t$ from preceding layer and takes an action $s_t$ and maps the states to new state $s_{t+1}$.
 Each Block is markovian as it depends only on the preceding input and not the history.
-It is a case of Model Based Reinforcement Learning, but for deep learning blocks we can conveniently assume the ENV to be Identity function.
+It is a case of Model-Based Reinforcement Learning, but for deep learning blocks, we can conveniently assume the ENV to be the Identity function.

 To formulate the deep learning training as an RL problem we can draw parallel as per this diagram.